-People, other than dentists, don't read an article on dental insurance unless they're hunting for the right coverage.
-That's okay.
-We'll get you the most important facts quickly so you can get back to shopping and find the best coverage for your needs.
+This article provides the most important facts quickly so you can get back to shopping and find the best coverage for your needs.
 In this article, you'll learn:

 The Basic Differences between PPO and HMO Dental Plans

-PPO and HMO refer to the dentist network associated with the dental plan.
+PPO and HMO both refer to the type of dentist network associated with the insurance plan.
 PPO is an acronym for "Preferred Provider Network" and HMO stands for "Health Maintenance Organization."
-About eight-in-ten private dental plans are PPOs while less than one-in-ten are HMOs.
+Today about eight-in-ten private dental plans in the U.S. are PPOs while less than one-in-ten are HMOs.
 HMOs pay their dentists a set monthly amount for each enrollee regardless of the services they use.
 A PPO reimburses a dentist based on services rendered.

 Neither HMO nor PPO dental plans have standardized benefits.
 However, HMO plans in the market seem less likely to offer very limited benefit coverage.
-This is not to say that individual HMO plans always cover more expensive services such as crowns or dental implants or braces.
-Like PPO plans, HMO plans may or may not cover these treatments.
+Instead, many HMOs provide comprehensive insurance that covers preventive, basic, and major dental services.
+This is not to say that individual HMO plans always cover more expensive services such as crowns or dental implants, but that that they frequently do.

 Among dental plans the network acronyms often have the letter "D" in front of them so instead of PPOs and HMOs, there are DPPO and DHMO plans.
 Don't worry.
 The "D" stands for "dental” and the guidance regarding the two network types still applies.